 The announcement concerning school closings and delays will be made on WSCH 99.3 Aurora, WXCH 103.1 FM Versailles, and WRBI 103.9 Batesville.
 Also, the Superintendent will attempt to reach a school-closing network in Cincinnati that in turn will place our announcement on participating radio and TV stations.
-The C-Notify phone call system will also be utilized to inform parents of closings, delays and early dismissals.
+The School Messenger phone call system will also be utilized to inform parents of closings, delays and early dismissals.
 If you are in doubt about school, listen to the radio.
-PLEASE REFRAIN FROM CALLING SCHOOL as the phones will be needed to contact bus drivers, call afternoon kindergarten parents and communicate with the central office.
+PLEASE REFRAIN FROM CALLING SCHOOL as the phones will be needed to contact bus drivers and communicate with the central office.
 If conditions are such that might result in an emergency closing or delay, it will be announced as SUNMAN-DEARBORN closing or two-hour delay.
-A two-hour delay means school will begin at 10:00 rather than 8:00.
+A two-hour delay means school will begin at 9:30 rather than 7:30.
 Parents should also have contingency plans for students should school be dismissed early.
-All parents are asked to complete an "emergency contact form" at the beginning of the year.
-This form will be followed unless specific communication is received in writing from the parent.
+All parents are asked to complete Emergency Contact information in the PowerSchool portal at the beginning of the year.
+This information will be followed unless specific communication is received in writing from the parent.
 See Appendix A